-While directors of the RE are not technically subject to the approval of unitholders, the Board has provided an undertaking to securityholders that whilst it remains ASX listed and internally managed all directors, other than the Chief Executive Officer, will stand for election by Unitholders.
+While directors of the RE are not technically subject to the approval of securityholders, the Board has provided an undertaking to securityholders that whilst it remains ASX listed and internally managed all directors, other than the Chief Executive Officer, willstand for election by Securityholders.
 If a nominated director fails to receive a majority vote, that director will cease to be appointed to the Board of the RE.